linhd-postdata/Digging4gold_Madrid/README.md

-# Digging for gold: information extraction from text
+# Python code for Humanist

 <br/>
 1. Introduction to Python